alkresin/dbc_sqlite/README.md

 type of a database contents and I don't want to see them immedeately after the database is opened for they do not distract attention from the main.
 I need only to have the possibility to look at them separately, if this will be necessary.
-   Thirdly, at the moment I begin to develop it, most of existing tools didn't included support of some new features.
+   Thirdly, at the moment I begin to develop it (December 2014), most of existing tools didn't include support of some new sqlite features.
 For example, they didn't open databases, which had tables "WITHOUT ROWID" at all!
    And, at least, I want to have a possibility to add any feature when I will need it.